Eli Dasa: International career

 Dasa played in the Israel under-21 team since 2010.
 He was a part of the Israeli team for the 2013 UEFA European Under-21 Championship.

 In 2015, he was called up by the national coach Eli Guttman for the senior Israel national team.
 Dasa made his debut in the senior national team against Andorra in a 4–0 win, on 3 September 2015.
-Dasa debuted as the Israeli line-up captain on 26 March 2022, in a friendly away match against Germany; thus becoming the first senior captain of Israel to be of African origin.
+Dasa debuted as the Israeli line-up captain on 26 March 2022, in a friendly away match against Germany; thus becoming the first senior captain of Israel to be of Ethiopian-Jewish origin.